 IMPACT Symposium - March 7, 2020

 Each team participating in the IMPACT competition will be invited to Mayo Clinic Health System in Eau Claire to present its ideas at the IMPACT Symposium on March 7, 2020 (inclement weather back-up date of March 14, 2020).
-The symposium will include poster presentations from every IMPACT team and oral presentations from the top teams.
+The symposium will include poster presentations from every IMPACT team and oral presentations from ten teams selected from the written submissions.

 The IMPACT symposium provides a chance for undergraduate students and their faculty sponsors to network with other students and faculty members from a diverse group of universities.
 Participants also learn about graduate and medical education programs within the Mayo Clinic College of Medicine and Science.

 The IMPACT Program celebrates high-quality student participation with financial awards.
-A prize of $1,000 per student is awarded to the winning team.
+A prize of $1,000 per student is awarded to the winning team, as well as an invitation for a paid summer internship with Mayo Clinic.

 Application and selection information